Qantas Apprenticeship Program

 An apprenticeship offers you the ability to work for a world-class organisation while training to achieve a nationally recognised qualification in the Aerospace Industry.

-Apprentices for the non-aircraft trade streams attend the applicable TAFE College and receive instruction in the theoretical aspects of the trade.
+Apprentices in some trade streams attend the applicable TAFE College and receive instruction in the theoretical aspects of the trade.
 TAFE attendance can be either one day per week or in a block release pattern of days or weeks in succession, and you'll be paid while attending.

 Our apprentices move through the Engineering business in areas relevant to the trade being undertaken, and are trained to develop the practical skills and knowledge required.
 Practical training at the workplace may involve shift work.